• Skip to primary navigation

 The third component in the Memphis CIT training model is for officers and mental health systems to have a coordinated response that teaches first responders where to bring an individual with mental illness for crisis support.
 These facilities are used as a pre-jail stop to help divert the individual into the civil treatment system rather than a criminal arrest.

-What Are the Results of CIT Training Programs?
+What Are the Results of Crisis Intervention Team Training Programs?

 Overall, studies suggest that crisis responder teams who undergo CIT training are less likely to arrest PMIs than those who don’t receive this specialized crisis intervention training.